wenkokke/py-doc-printer/doc-source/index.rst

 Rendering
 =======================================

-Documents are rendered as a stream of :data:`pretty_printer.typing.Token`, which are joined into a string by :data:`pretty_printer.abc.DocRenderer.to_str`.
+Documents are rendered as a stream of :data:`doc_printer.typing.Token`, which are joined into a string by :data:`doc_printer.abc.DocRenderer.to_str`.

-.. autodata:: pretty_printer.typing.Token
+.. autodata:: doc_printer.typing.Token
-.. autodata:: pretty_printer.typing.TokenStream
+.. autodata:: doc_printer.typing.TokenStream

-.. automodule:: pretty_printer.abc
+.. automodule:: doc_printer.abc

    .. autoclass:: DocRenderer
       :members: to_str, render